-Curtain ideas for French and patio doors can be the icing on the cake of a room.
-French doors, which are usually double doors that open outwards, and patio doors – often sliding doors found in more modern rooms – are both known for flooding spaces with light.
+Curtain ideas for French and patio doors can be the icing on the cake of a room, perfect for opening up your space.
 However, left undressed, they can leave a room feeling cold, especially when the weather is chilly or wet.
 And, if neighbors can see into your home, they are a must.

 But practicalities aside, curtain ideas for French and patio doors also allow you to add layering, color, pattern and texture to your rooms, creating an elegant, finished feel that really appeals to us at H&G.